isg/pitchpro/README.md

 # pitchpro
-An in-browser pitch detection and interval practicing tool.
+An in-browser pitch detection and interval training tool.